LukasWoodtli/WebPage/content/oop_design_principles.md

 - Stable packages should be abstract, so that it can be easier extended
 - Unstable packages should be concrete, it's easier to change

+# Development Environment and Infrastructure

+- Building the software needs to be possible with just one command
+- Running a single test needs to be possible with just one command
+- Running all tests needs to be possible with just one command
+- Integrate unit tests into build
+- Source control (e.g. git) for everything: source, docs, reference data, tools...
+- Use static and dynamic analysis tools
+- Set highest warning level of compilers, use multiple different compilers
+- Write documentation: Wiki, Doxygen, Markdown...
+- Apply CI/CD, pipeline as code

 # References